anvilistas/anvil-extras/docs/guides/modules/animation.rst

         effect.animate(self.card)

-Alternatively animate a Component with a Transition and timing options.
+Alternatively use :attr:`animate` with a :class:`Transition` and timing options.

 .. code-block:: python